-Frank finds that his current living environment is not safe, accessible or comfortable.
-He has frequently tripped on the carpeted floors and has also slipped in the shower on his prosthetic.
-A new specially adapted custom Homes For Our Troops home with hardwood floors and a roll-in shower will mitigate these hazards.
+Frank’s previous living environment was not safe, accessible, or comfortable.
+He frequently tripped on the carpeted floors and would often slip in the shower on his prosthetic.
+His specially adapted custom Homes For Our Troops home with vinyl floors and a roll-in shower mitigates these hazards.

-The financial freedom of receiving a donated home will provide stability for Frank, his wife Brooke, and their two sons and daughter.
-“This home will be a forever home for my family and me to enjoy, instead of worrying about when our next move will be,” he says.
+The financial freedom of receiving a donated home provides stability for Frank, his wife Brooke, and their two sons and daughter.
+“This home is a forever home for my family and me to enjoy, we don’t have to worry about when our next move will be,” he says.

-Once he receives the home, Frank is looking forward to dedicating more time to coaching his sons’ baseball teams and going back to school.
+Frank is now able to dedicate more time to coaching his sons’ baseball teams and going back to school.
 He recently coordinated and established multiple youth strength and conditioning camps for young athletes during their off-season.
-He also looks forward to having more time to play on his Wounded Warrior Amputee Softball Team.
+He is happy to have more time to play for the USA Patriots, America’s amputee softball team.
 For the 2017 season, Frank developed, implemented and led the team’s Annual Amputee Kids Camp Training Plan of 15 teams members and 30 youth athletes in Washington, D.C.
-Frank recently sat on the board of the historical Military Order of the Purple Heart Organization, Chapter 305 of Salem, Oregon.
+Frank has sat on the board of the historical Military Order of the Purple Heart Organization, Chapter 305 of Salem, Oregon.
 His other hobbies include hunting, fishing, and photography.

-Originally from Salem, Oregon, Frank is choosing to build his home there to be close to family.
+Originally from Salem, Oregon, Frank chose to build his home there to be close to family.